Con3X/web3-plugin-near/README.md

 ### NEAR Aurora Plugin

 There is a web3.js plugin for the Aurora.
-Check its repository at: https://github.com/conx3/web3-plugin-aurora Running Tests
+You can check its repository at: https://github.com/conx3/web3-plugin-aurora

+Running Tests
 --------------